 - Increasing disinfection of frequently touched surfaces.

 - Emphasizing proper hand washing and sneeze and cough etiquette.

-- Maintaining an adequate supply of personal protective equipment like masks, gloves, etc.
+- Maintaining an adequate supply of personal protective equipment, including masks, gloves, etc.

 - Requiring staff to remain at home if they have any symptoms of an illness or have a family member with symptoms or exposure.

-- We notify families within 12 hours of confirming any new case of COVID-19 our community, while continuing to protect patient and staff privacy.
+- Notifying families within 12 hours of confirming any new case of COVID-19 in our community, while continuing to protect patient and staff privacy.

 More Information Sources